Bucklin, Kansas

 Bucklin, Kansas, 1909.

 Established at the junction of two divisions of the railroad, the town was named for a Rock Island civil engineer.
-Bucklin gained a post office in August 1887 and the first train made its appearance in October.
-That first year, the town grew quickly adding two grocery stores, two general merchandise stores, a hardware store, a lumberyard, a blacksmith, and a hotel.
+Bucklin gained a post office in August 1887, and the first train arrived in October.
+That first year, the town grew quickly, adding two grocery stores, two general merchandise stores, a hardware store, a lumberyard, a blacksmith, and a hotel.

-The station was connected to Dodge City via the railroad in 1888.
-A bad drought in the 1890s caused a number of settlers to leave, but by 1905, the town was growing again.
+The station was connected to Dodge City by rail in 1888.
+A severe drought in the 1890s led many settlers to leave, but by 1905, the town was growing again.

-Bucklin, Kansas Main Street Market by Kathy Weiser-Alexander.
+Bucklin, Kansas, Main Street Market by Kathy Alexander.

 Due to its location on the railroad, it had become a shipping and supply point for area farmers and ranchers.
 The next year, in 1911, the downtown district suffered a fire that destroyed the two-story Bucklin Hotel, a real estate office, and two additional buildings.